knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 *Now* for the fun part!
 Go back to `RepLogApp`.
 Inside the handler, we need to remove *one* of the `repLog` objects from the `repLogs` state.
 But... we do *not* want to *modify* the state.
-So, the question is: how can we *remove* in item from an array without *changing* that array?
+So, the question is: how can we *remove* an item from an array without *changing* that array?

 Here's one great way: call `this.setState()` and pass it the key we want to set: